cruzzan/blog-project/README.md

-# DV1440 project: Blog site in Lumen
+# DV1440 project: Blog site in Laravel

 This project is created to complete my grade for the course DV1440 at BTH.